Marketing can be tricky, even once you've worked out your key target audience you need to consider the diversity within that group.

 Well, marketing to Millennials is reliant on a few key things; Honesty, openness and an embrace of modern technology.
 More than that though, what really matters to this group is a sense of 'humanness', and not large-scale corporations.

 You're active on social media.
 Technology is part of life for Millennials, and businesses which don't embrace it will be left behind.
 It can be difficult to get used to all the new platforms and networks available, but the time invested is well spent.
-Create profiles on the major networks, and promote your store information online - that's where Millennials look for information.
+Create profiles on the major networks,making sure to keep up to date with the latest trends and promote your store information online - that's where Millennials look for information.

 You're using real people.
-Celebrities are old hat, what's really selling now are real people and real stories.
-Focus your campaigns on ordinary people living their lives, this allows your target audience to empathise with the people in your marketing, making them more likely to seek you out.
+Celebrities are old hat, influencers still have a few years left, what's really selling now are real people and real stories.
+Focus your campaigns on ordinary, real people living their lives, this allows your target audience to empathize with the people in your marketing, making them more likely to seek you out.

 You're open.
 Openness really is the key here.
 The ease with which this demographic accesses information means any major transgressions will be seen globally within minutes.
-To avoid any scandal, stay as open as possible.
+To avoid any scandal, stay as open as possible and be sure to highlight your integrity.
 Frankly, it just makes smarter business sense.

-Luckily, Generation Z isn't a group marketers need to be focussed on too heavily (well, except for toy stores and children's products).
-The thing to remember about this group is that their lives are focussed on technology.
+Luckily, Generation Z isn't a group marketers are currently focused on too heavily, yet (well, except for toy stores and children's products).
+The thing to remember about this group is that their lives are focused on technology.
 Everything they do will be governed by an ever expanding internet of things.